fiddy package

 fiddy.derivative module

-class fiddy.derivative.Derivative(directional_derivatives: List[DirectionalDerivative], autorun: bool = True)
+class fiddy.derivative.Derivative(directional_derivatives: list[DirectionalDerivative], autorun: bool = True)

 Bases: object